26 Jan

 Contact Us for Help Today:

-If another meeting to polish is desired, a 1.5 hours is usually appropriate, but the second meeting can vary in length relative to the student's actual need.
-In this second meeting, our focus is on word-smithing to achieve the maximum impact in the smallest amount of space.
+If another meeting to polish is desired, a 1.5 hour meeting is usually appropriate, but the second meeting can vary in length relative to the student's actual need.
+In this second meeting, our focus is on hard-core word-smithing to achieve the maximum impact in the smallest amount of space, which maximizes clarity.
 For example, we'll aim to help you engineer a statement that contains more detail, and has better flow and potency, than a version 2 to 3 times its length.
-The focus is on condensing potent arguments with minimal loss of detail, allowing you to squeeze as many wow factors as is effectively possible into your allotted space.
+The focus is on condensing potent arguments with minimal loss of detail, allowing you to squeeze in as many wow factors as is effectively possible into the allotted space.
 Then, we'll polish.
-When we’re done, you’ll not only feel better, but you’ll know that you’re submitting the absolute strongest case you can make.
+When we’re done, you’ll not only feel better, but you’ll know that you’re submitting your absolute strongest letter.

-Contact us to find out more about how we can help you.
-We are committed to keeping your dream alive.
 Additionally, your letter can be re-used for most other colleges that accept appeals and waitlist letters.
-It just needs to be adjusted to fit each college's word limit.
+It will just need to be adjusted for each college's word limit.

 Skip to content